JaneckN/JaneckN/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm an Entry-level Java Developer and I'm looking for an opportunity to kick start my Software Engineering career.
 In May 2020, I have finished an intensive Java Bootcamp (360h, 9 months) and I know it is not the end, it's just the beginning.
 The biggest challenge was to find the balance between a full-time job and the study of software development.
 I'm learning programming by building my own projects - you can find them in the table below.
+My goal is to become a backend developer, but I also develop my front-end skills to show my work and be familiar with full-stack development.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently,
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently, I work as an electrician (fully qualified).
-I am highlighting these qualifications, because similar to a software developer, an electrician needs to have the ability to think analytically, to solve problems, to follow instructions and documentation.
+I work as an electrician (fully qualified).
+I am highlighting these qualifications, because similar to a software developer, an electrician needs to think analytically, solve problems, follow instructions and documentation.
-I want to build new skills and expand my knowledge further
+I want to build new skills and expand my knowledge further and switch my career to IT.

 # Where to find me :telephone:

 <p align='center'>